astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : str*,
    *default: ''*,
    Path to a fits file that contain a binary map corresponding to a pupil apodizer (TBC). if absent or '', not used.
-From P3, not supported in TIPTOP.
+WARNING: from P3, not supported in TIPTOP.

 .. option:: PathStatModes

    **Optional**,
    *type : str*,
    *default: ''*,
    path to a .fits file that contain a cube of map of mode in amplitude which lead to a rms of 1 in nanometer of static aberation. if absent or '', not used.
-From P3, not supported in TIPTOP.
+WARNING: from P3, not supported in TIPTOP.

 .. option:: coefficientOfTheStaticMode